lgblgblgb/xemu/README.md

 http://xemu-dist.lgb.hu/

-Nore: this kind of demonstration is limited, often not in pair with the native client for your OS (a "binary"), which - at the other hand - requires more
+Note: this kind of demonstration is limited, often not in pair with the native client for your OS (a "binary"), which - at the other hand - requires more
 work: installation, configuration, etc ...